Install elastisearch on CentOS 8

 curl -X GET "localhost:9200/"

-READ More Relevant Stuff: Tutorial To Install Apache On CentOS 8 [How To]
+READ More Relevant Stuff: How To Install Updates On CentOS 7

 Leave a Reply